downshift-js/downshift/src/hooks/useSelect/README.md

 ## This solution

 `useSelect` is a React hook that manages all the stateful logic needed to make the dropdown functional and accessible.
 It returns a set of props that are meant to be called and their results destructured on the dropdown's elements: its label, toggle button, list and list items.
-It follows the same pattern as the render props provided by vanilla `<Downshift>`.
+These are similar to the ones provided by vanilla `<Downshift>` to the children render prop.

-These props results are destructured as a set of ARIA attributes and event listeners.
-Together, they create all the stateful logic needed for the dropdown to implement the corresponding ARIA pattern.
+These props are called getter props and their return values are destructured as a set of ARIA attributes and event listeners.
+Together with the action props and state props, they create all the stateful logic needed for the dropdown to implement the corresponding ARIA pattern.
 Every functionality needed should be provided out-of-the-box: menu toggle, item selection and up/down movement between them, screen reader support, highlight by character keys etc.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Usage](#usage)
 - [Basic Props](#basic-props)